newrelic/newrelic-cli/docs/extensions.md

 ## Publishing and installing extensions
 To allow the CLI host to install the extension, it must be publicly available via GitHub.
 It must also include an `extension.yml` in the project root as defined above.

-Users can then install a plugin via the `newrelic plugins add` command:
+Users can then install an extension via the `newrelic extensions add` command:

 ```
-> newrelic plugins add github.com/newrelic/hello-world-extension
+> newrelic extensions add github.com/newrelic/hello-world-extension
 ```

-Commands can be removed via the `newrelic plugins remove` command based on the name defined in their manifest:
+Commands can be removed via the `newrelic extensions remove` command based on the name defined in their manifest:

 ```
-> newrelic plugins remove hello-world
+> newrelic extensions remove hello-world
 ```

-To view a list of installed plugins, the user can use the `newrelic plugins list` command:
+To view a list of installed extensions, the user can use the `newrelic extensions list` command:

 ```
-> newrelic plugins list
+> newrelic extensions list

 +-------------+---------+-------------------------------------------+
 |    Name     | Version |                Repository                 |